thomashseedorf/hashicorp_project/education-engineer/terraform-getting-started.md

 ## Configure Terraform

-After you install Terraform, create a directory for the configuration file.
+Create a directory for the Terraform configuration file.

 ```shell
 $ mkdir terraform-demo